-ONE CVRs also make it possible to avoid stratification and the need to rescan cards or to use ``hybrid'' audits when the voting system can report a CVR linked to some, but not all ballot cards: create ONE CVRs for the cards that lack them, then apply CLCA as if the CVRs had been provided by the voting system.
-Again, the same CLCA software can be used to audit voting systems that can export a linked CVR for every ballot card and also those that cannot.
-On test data from a pilot hybrid audit in Kalamazoo, MI, in 2018, this approach give a measured risk substantially smaller than that of SUITE (2\% versus 3.7\%), the hybrid auditing method originally used in the pilot.
-Stratification and hybrid audits increase the complexity and opacity of audit procedures, calculations, and software; and rescanning substantially increases the labor required to prepare for the audit.
-Hence, the new method may be cheaper, faster, simpler, and more transparent than previous methods.
+ONE CVRs also can obviate the need to stratify, to rescan cards, or to use ``hybrid'' audits when the voting system cannot export a linked CVR for every card: create ONE CVRs for the cards that lack them, then apply CLCA as if the CVRs had been provided by the voting system.
+The same CLCA software can be used to audit voting systems that can export a linked CVR for every card and also those that cannot.
+For data from a 2018 pilot audit in Kalamazoo, MI, ONE CLCA gives a measured risk much smaller than that of SUITE (2\% versus 3.7\%), the hybrid method used in the pilot.
+Stratification and hybrid audits increase the complexity and opacity of audits, and rescanning substantially increases time and cost.
+Hence, ONEAudit may be cheaper, faster, simpler, and more transparent than previous methods.
 Software used to generate the tables and figures is available at \url{https://www.github.com/pbstark/ONEAudit}.

-Detailed benchmarking of ONEAudit CLCA against hybrid stratified audits is the subject of future work.

-\paragraph*{Acknowledgments} This work was supported by \blinded{NSF Grant SaTC--2228884}.
+\paragraph*{Acknowledgments.} This work was supported by \blinded{NSF Grant SaTC--2228884}.
 I am grateful to Jake Spertus and Andrew Appel for helpful conversations.